Degeneration of Kaehler structures and half-form quantization of toric varieties: Appendix: The square root of

 \begin{proof} We have seen that the existence of $\sqrt{K}$ is equivalent to having a system of trivializing sections $\{\sqrt{dW_v}\}$ where the $dW_v$ all have even divisors.
 Choose a vertex $v$ and let $\nu_1,\dots\nu_n$ be a vertex basis for $v$.
 Then, using Lemma \ref{lemmacox} and the fact that $dZ_v$ is a constant multiple of $dZ$,

 where $\nu_i^j$ is the $jth$ coordinate of the vector $\nu_i$ in the vertex basis.
-Therefore, this divisor is even if and only if $\sum_{j=1}^n \nu_i^j$ is odd for all $i$.
+Therefore, this divisor is even iff $\sum_{j=1}^n \nu_i^j$ is odd for all $i$.
 Clearly, this happens for any $v$ and the proposition follows. \end{proof}

 \textbf{{ Acknowledgements:}} We wish to thank Thomas Baier for extensive discussions on the subject of the paper.
+We also wish to thank the referee for several helpful comments which helped improving the clarity of the text.
 The authors are partially supported by the Center for Mathematical Analysis, Geometry and Dynamical Systems, IST, through the Funda\c{c}\~{a}o para a Ci\^{e}ncia e a Tecnologia (FCT / Portugal).